 Durham Residential Research Library Fellowships

-The new Durham Residential Research Library is delighted to invite applications from researchers for Visiting Fellowships, from one to three months in duration.
+The Durham Residential Research Library hosts researchers for Visiting Fellowships, from one to three months in duration.
 In addition, a series of named fellowships are available to work on particular collections or subject areas.

 The Durham Residential Research Library aims to enable and foster research across the three historic collections of Durham – those held by Durham Cathedral, Ushaw College, and Durham University, including Palace Green Library and the Oriental Museum.
 They include not only libraries, but also archives, collections of visual and material culture, and architectural assets.
 The purpose of the Visiting Fellowships is to support research into these globally significant collections.